Southeast Correctional Center employee tests positive for COVID-19

 The first Department of Corrections positive case was announced March 27 and involved a Northwest Missouri probation and parole team member receiving treatment in an area hospital after testing positive for the coronavirus.

-Later that week, Precythe issued messages disclosing her department's second, third and fourth COVID-19 positive employees -- a Jefferson City office team member, a Kansas City probation and parole team member and a St. Louis probation and parole team member, respectively.
+Later that week, Precythe issued messages disclosing her departments second, third and fourth COVID-19 positive employees a Jefferson City office team member, a Kansas City probation and parole team member and a St. Louis probation and parole team member, respectively.

 On April 3, the director stated a staff member at Algoa Correctional Center in Jefferson City became the fifth Department of Corrections employee to have tested positive for the virus.